 - Email (in the Contact Info section.
 Doesn't have to be an existing email address)

-- Photo (select JPG/PNG file with low, thumbnail like, resolution)
+- Photo (select JPG file with low, thumbnail like, resolution.
+Maximum size is 2MB.)

 - Open a new, private, browser window and navigate to page like https://myapps.microsoft.com/ and sign in with your new user.
 The user name would be something like email@example.com.
 You'll be prompted to change your password